Dipesh360-wq/Dipesh360-wq/README.md

 ### Certifications
 - **Meta Front-End Development** - Online Certification
-- **Python Internship** - Completed a practical internship with a focus on Python programming
+- **Data Science** - This certification has equipped me with the skills to analyze complex data, build predictive models, and extract valuable insights for data-driven decision-making.

-### Internship Experience
+### project
-- **UniNote Hub**: Developed a website for UniNote Hub, showcasing my skills in full-stack development using modern web technologies.
+- **Tiered project on Titanic Data Set**: In this project, I applied machine learning techniques to predict passenger survival on the Titanic based on features like age, sex, class, and ticket information.
+Using the Titanic dataset from Kaggle, I performed data preprocessing, exploratory data analysis (EDA), and built predictive models, including Logistic Regression, Random Forest, and Support Vector Machines (SVM).
+The project demonstrated my ability to handle missing data, engineer features, and evaluate models using accuracy and cross-validation.
+The goal was to build a model that could predict the likelihood of survival for passengers based on historical data.

 ### Skills
 - **Programming Languages**: Python, JavaScript, HTML/CSS
 - **Data Science**: Data Analysis, Machine Learning, Data Visualization
-- **Web Development**: Front-End (React, HTML, CSS), Back-End (Node.js, Express)
+- **Web Development**: Front-End ( HTML, CSS)
-- **Tools & Technologies**: Git, GitHub, Jupyter Notebook, VS Code, MySQL, MongoDB
+- **Tools & Technologies**: Git, GitHub, Jupyter Notebook, VS Code, MySQL,
 - **Soft Skills**: Problem-solving, communication, teamwork, time management

 ### Interests